...

 Where Blacktip Reef Sharks Roam:

-Unraveling the Features of a Reef Dweller:
+Unraveling the Appearance of a Reef Dweller:

 The blacktip reef shark size can reach 1.6 meters with females larger than males.
 It has a muscular and robust build and moderate eyes.
 It has 11-13 teeth on both upper jaws(10-12 on the lower one).
 The teeth have a triangular shape for cutting flesh from prey.
 The teeth of males are more curved than females.
 The first dorsal fin has an S-shape from the rear tips of the pectoral fins.
 The second dorsal fin is large opposite to the anal fin.
 It has a grayish body color with all fins marked with black tips.
 They can reach 2 meters and weigh up to 13.6 kg.